 Jeroen J. G. van Merriënboer

-Jeroen J. G. van Merriënboer (1959) is full professor of Learning and Instruction at Maastricht University, The Netherlands, where he is heading the research program of the Graduate School of Health Professions Education (SHE).
-He holds a Master's degree in experimental psychology from the VU University of Amsterdam and a Ph.D. degree in instructional technology from the University of Twente.
-Van Merriënboer specializes in cognitive architecture and instruction, instructional design for complex learning, holistic approaches to instructional design, and adaptive e-learning applications.
-He has published over 150 scientific articles in the areas of learning and instruction and medical education.
-He is associate editor of the high-impact journal Learning and Instruction and also serves on the board of other highly ranked scientific journals, such as Educational Research Review; Educational Technology, Research and Development; Computers in Human Behavior; Technology, Instruction, Cognition and Learning; Journal of Educational Computing Research, and Educational Technology.
+Jeroen J. G. van Merriënboer (1959) is full professor of Learning and Instruction at Maastricht University, The Netherlands, where he is Research Director of the Graduate School of Health Professions Education (SHE).
+He also holds honorary positions at the University of Bergen, Norway, and the Open University of the Netherlands.
+He holds a Master's degree in experimental psychology from the VU University of Amsterdam and a PhD degree in instructional technology from the University of Twente.
+Van Merriënboer specializes in cognitive architecture and instruction, instructional design for complex learning, holistic approaches to instructional design, and the use of ICT in education.
+He has published over 300 journal articles and book chapters in the areas of learning and instruction and medical education.
+More than 35 PhD candidates completed their thesis under his supervision.
+He serves on the editorial board of highly ranked scientific journals, such as Cognitive Processing; Computers in Human Behavior; Educational Research Review; Educational Technology Magazine; Educational Technology Research and Development; International Journal for Virtual and Personal Learning Environments; Journal of Computing in Higher Education; Learning and Instruction, and Technology Instruction Cognition and Learning.
 His prize-winning monograph Training Complex Cognitive Skills (1997) describes his four-component instructional design model for complex skills training and offers a systematic, research-based approach to designing environments for complex learning.
-He received several awards and prizes for his scientific work; apart from prizes for publications and PhD supervision, he was declared world leader in educational technology by Training Magazine and received the international contributions award from the Association for Educational Communications and Technology.
+He received several awards and prizes for his scientific work; apart from prizes for publications and PhD supervision, he was declared World Leader in Educational Technology by Training Magazine and he received the International Contributions Award from the Association for Educational Communications and Technology.

 Paul A. Kirschner